isomerpages/imda-tradetrust/news-and-events/media-centre/_posts/2023-03-31-post-Press Release | World's 1st live electronic transferable record cross border trade with TradeTrust.md

 for global trade as the Infocomm Media Development Authority (IMDA) partnered industry players and successfully executed a live shipment from Singapore to Thailand during Q1 2023.
-This fully paperless, live cross-border trade involved the use of an ETR, that is functionally equivalent to a paper Bill of Lading (BL) using Singapore’s TradeTrust framework.</p>
+This fully paperless, live cross-border trade involved the use of an Electronic Transferable Record (ETR), that is functionally equivalent to a paper Bill of Lading (BL) using Singapore’s TradeTrust framework.</p>
 <p>Pioneered by IMDA, TradeTrust was designed to address the challenges of
 paper-based cross-border trades, leveraging international standards and frameworks, utilising blockchain-powered technology to enable digitalisation